habbis/docker-etherpad/README.md

-# docker-etherpad
+# dokuwiki
-My dockerfile for etherpad
+Dockerfile for dokuwiki.